k8s4u/kine/README.md

 ---

-Kine is an etcdshim that translates etcd API to sqlite, Postgres, Mysql, and dqlite
+Kine is an etcdshim that translates etcd API to sqlite, Postgres, Mysql, MS SQL Server, and dqlite

 ## Features
 - Can be ran standalone so any k8s (not just k3s) can use Kine